 In most Whānau there are two to three Roopu for each of Years 9 - 11 and one Roopu for Year 13.
 Teachers will keep the same group of students right through from Year 9 to when they leave school.
 Each student will therefore have the same Learning Advisor and be in the same Roopu for all their time at school.

-Year 13 Roopu, Service Academy Roopu (HH/KO), Te ao Māori Roopu (TAMKIV) and Te Mana Tangata Manaaki will all have students from a range of Whānau.
+Service Academy Roopu (HH), Mentors, Prefects and Te Mana Tangata Manaaki will all have students from a range of Whānau.